Frequently Asked Questions

 Safety is a priority.
 The wide LRT stop platforms are accessed via accessible signalized intersections/crosswalks and there is a physical barrier between the platform and adjacent road lane.
 Safety and accessibility will be key considerations throughout the planning and detailed design process.

-Bus routes that currently operate within the corridor will be modified or rerouted to support LRT service
+Several existing bus routes would be modified or rerouted to support LRT service.